igvteam/juicebox.js/docs/embedding.md

 </div>
 ```

 Add the following script in the page body.
-In this example the juicebox browser
+In this example the Juicebox browser
-is attached to the window object (global scope) but this is not required.
+is attached to the `window` object (global scope) but this is not required.
-See the Browser API section below for configuration options
+See the Browser API section below for configuration options.

 ```js
 <script type="text/javascript">